Efficacy and Mechanism Evaluation

 Innovative study designs involving stratification, the use of routinely collected digital data or novel methodologies are strongly encouraged.

 Where appropriate, the programme encourages hypothesis-testing mechanistic studies integrated within the main efficacy study.
 These studies could explore the mechanisms of action of the intervention, the causes of differing responses, or promote an understanding of any potential adverse effects and how these could be reduced; they could also contribute to understanding of the disease.
 The programme will also support mechanistic studies that follow on from on-going or completed clinical studies funded by the NIHR which can use data or samples from these studies.
+These can include qualitative research and opportunities for mechanistic work where the efficacy trial has not been successful.

 The programme will accept applications for studies that use clinical or well-validated surrogate outcomes.
 It will also consider studies that validate potential surrogate outcomes against a primary clinical outcome, within the main clinical trial.